prabindh/euclid/README.md

 https://github.com/prabindh/darknet

+Prebuilt binaries for Yolo are provided at https://github.com/prabindh/yolo-bins

-# Euclidaug augment engine
+# Euclidaug image augmentation engine

-Refer to euclidaug folder and requirements.txt for augmentation engine
+Lack of training images reduces training accuracy, when manual annotation is not an option. euclidaug serves to improve availability of training images, specially 2D.

+Euclidaug can generate 1000s of annotated/labelled training images in minutes.

+## Installing euclidaug

+cd euclidaug

+pip install -r requirements.txt

-## Purpose:
+## Purpose of euclidaug:

  To significantly augment availability of annotated data (# of images), specially 2D shapes for object recognition.
- Targeted for  Yolov2
+Targeted for  Yolo

-## How to run example objects (part of the tree):
+## How to run for example animal images (part of the tree):

 (The images were taken from https://www.freeiconspng.com/img/1075, https://www.freeiconspng.com/img/1065, https://www.freeiconspng.com/img/1052)